Employment Disputes – Fire and Emergency reminds public to be extra careful while strike action takes place

 Source: Fire and Emergency New Zealand

-Fire and Emergency New Zealand is warning the public that the New Zealand Professional Firefighters Union (NZPFU) will be undertaking a strike tomorrow morning, Wednesday 29 April, between 7.30am and 8.30am.
+Fire and Emergency New Zealand is warning the public that the New Zealand Professional Firefighters Union (NZPFU) will be undertaking a strike tomorrow, Friday 1 May, between midday and 1pm.

 The NZPFU has indicated its intention to continue twice-weekly strikes.

-“I want to reassure the public that all 111 calls will be received and responded to during the strike periods,” Assistant National Commander Ken Cooper says.
+“I want to reassure the public that all 111 calls will be received and responded to during the strike periods,” Deputy National Commander Ken Cooper says.

 “However, our response times will be delayed in impacted areas as volunteer crews will be responding from the next closest location.
 So, we are asking the public to remain extra careful.